Council of Europe Convention on the Counterfeiting of Medical Products: Key provisions

-It is important to note that the convention focuses on criminal law aspects and does not address unintentional quality defects or violations of intellectual property rights.
+The convention focuses on criminal law aspects and does not address unintentional quality defects or violations of intellectual property rights.
 While the term "counterfeit" may be used to refer to a false representation regarding identity and/or source, the preferred term within the medical context is "falsification," as the primary aim is to protect public health.

 Criminalizing the falsification of medicines and medical devices

 The convention addresses certain acts that are deemed dangerous to public health and criminalizes them.
-It is important to note that only intentional acts are considered punishable offenses.
+Only intentional acts are considered punishable offenses.

 According to Article 5 of the convention, the intentional manufacturing of falsified medical products, active substances, excipients, parts, materials, and accessories is classified as a criminal offense.

 Article 6 states that the intentional supply (including brokering, procuring, selling, donating, offering for free, and promoting), possession for the purpose of supply, import, and export of falsified medical products, active substances, excipients, parts, materials, and accessories are criminal offenses.

 Article 7 specifies that intentionally producing false documents and tampering with existing ones are criminal offenses.

 Article 8 identifies offenses that are considered similar to falsification due to their significant threat to public health.
 This includes the intentional manufacturing or placing on the market of medicinal products without authorization as well as the inclusion of medical devices that do not comply with conformity requirements.

 Protecting victims’ rights

 The convention strengthens the rights of victims by guaranteeing their access to pertinent information, supporting their recovery, and facilitating their compensation, among other provisions.
-It is important to note that victims are not obligated to press charges or provide evidence of harm in order for an investigation to be initiated; the potential risk to public health is considered sufficient.
+Victims are not obligated to press charges or provide evidence of harm in order for an investigation to be initiated; the potential risk to public health is considered sufficient.